-The Ashmore Foundation was established in January 2008 and seeks to make a positive and sustainable difference to disadvantaged communities and particularly young people in the Emerging Market (EM) communities in which Ashmore operates and invests.
-To achieve this goal, the Foundation aims to develop long-term relationships with high impact, locally based non-government organisations (NGOs).
-Our financial support enables these organisations to directly enhance human welfare, opportunities and skills.
+The Ashmore Foundation was established in January 2008 and seeks to make a positive and sustainable difference to disadvantaged communities and particularly young people in the Emerging Markets communities in which Ashmore operates and invests.
+To achieve this goal, the Ashmore Foundation aims to develop long-term relationships with high impact, locally based non-government organisations (NGOs).
+The Ashmore Foundation's financial support enables these organisations to directly enhance human welfare, opportunities and skills.

-In July 2010, an experienced individual from the non-profit sector joined the Foundation as its full time Director in order to develop and manage the Foundation's affairs.
-The board of trustees has expanded to six Ashmore employees in addition to one independent trustee.
-Ashmore also supports the Foundation's charitable activities through the provision of pro-bono office space, administrative support and a matched funding commitment for employee donations to the Foundation.
-The Foundation is supported solely by Ashmore and its employees globally.
-Crucially, this support from employees extends beyond financial aid through to active engagement in fundraising - such as the Ashmore Three Peaks Challenge in 2012 which raised over £53,000 for two grantees - and a network of support which includes mentoring and helping NGOs expand their network of contacts.
+The Ashmore Foundation has a full time Director in order to develop and manage the Foundation's affairs.
+The board of trustees consists of six Ashmore employees in addition to one independent trustee.
+Ashmore also supports the Foundation's charitable activities through the provision of pro-bono office space, administrative support and a matched funding commitment for employee donations to the Ashmore Foundation.
+The Ashmore Foundation is supported solely by Ashmore and its employees globally.
+Crucially, this support from employees extends beyond financial aid through to active engagement in fundraising - such as the Ashmore Three Peaks Challenge which raised over £53,000 for two grantees - and a network of support which includes mentoring and helping NGOs expand their network of contacts.

-The Ashmore Foundation's focus of work is designed in response to the fact that, despite economic growth in the Emerging Markets, disadvantaged communities in many countries remain affected by poverty and lack access to basic healthcare, services and education opportunities that are both a basic right and could greatly improve their life situations.
+The Ashmore Foundation's focus of work is designed in response to the fact that, despite economic growth in Emerging Markets, disadvantaged communities in many countries remain affected by poverty and lack access to basic healthcare, services and education opportunities that are both a basic right and could greatly improve their life situations.
 Moreover, a thriving civil sector is essential to democratic development in nascent and emerging nations.